rabbitstack/fibratus/docs/setup/quick-start.md

 $ VaultCmd.exe /listcreds:"Windows Credentials" /all
 ```

-- `Credential discovery via VaultCmd.exe` rule should trigger displaying the alert in the Eventlog `Application` channel.
+- `Credential discovery via VaultCmd tool` rule should trigger displaying the alert in the Eventlog `Application` channel.

 To learn more about detection rules, head to [rules](/filters/rules).